 Using in-house examples, we’ll share how these categories differ, their modes of operation and how to reduce their success rates to zero.

 A usual market-entry approach for service providers, and by extension other consumer tech products, is to use a referral program that nudges users to invite their friends.
 There are numerous case studies that prove this is a solid growth approach.
 This manner of digital fraud directly impacts any company’s growth efforts negatively.

 The downside to this referral-based growth is that people try to game the system by referring nobodies.
 In essence, you can have one user duplicated as one hundred users.
-A common approach to tackling this is to mandate a first-level action.
-This then triggers the reward.
-Still gamers can work their ways around this.

 And even if that were possible, gamers can just register legitimate emails using their cards.
 To effectively tackle this, we started with identifying known spam domains and flagging referrals made with the same card.
-An additional approach we are exploring is thresholds.

 Money Smurfs: Distributors of Stolen Money